Francesco601/Francesco601/README.md

 - <a href="https://medium.com/@francescofranco_39234/why-study-algorithms-a9e5e9bee8ac"> Why Study Algorithms? </a>
 - <a href="https://medium.com/@francescofranco_39234/dining-philosophers-problem-36d0030a4459"> The Dining Philosophers' Problem </a>
 - <a href="https://medium.com/@francescofranco_39234/on-functional-programming-e48c0bd1dbc7"> On Functional Programming </a>
-- <a href="https://medium.com/@francescofranco_39234/lottery-scheduling-algorithms-54259864a900"> Lottery Schedulig Algorithms </a>
+- <a href="https://medium.com/@francescofranco_39234/lottery-scheduling-algorithms-54259864a900"> Lottery Scheduling Algorithms </a>

 ## 🌐 Socials: